 In a large bowl, you will add all of the matcha and dry ingredients and whisk them to blend.
 In a smaller bowl, add the wet ingredients and mix.
 Pour the wet ingredients into the dry ingredients and mix well.

-- My favorite gluten free flour blend.
-If yours doesn’t have xanthan gum included, make sure to add 1 teaspoon to your dry ingredients.
+- A gluten free flour blend.
+If yours doesn't have xanthan gum included, make sure to add 1 teaspoon to your dry ingredients.

 - This cooling rack so your donuts don't overcook in the pan.

 If you tried this recipe or any other recipe on my blog, please leave me a rating and a comment.
 I LOVE hearing from you!!
 You can also FOLLOW ME on Facebook, Instagram, or Pinterest to see even more delicious recipes!

 - In a large bowl, add all dry ingredients and whisk to blend.

 - In a medium bowl, add all wet ingredients and mix well.